 “Without theory, practice is but routine born of habit.
 Theory alone can bring forth and develop the spirit of the invention. … [Do not] share the opinion of those narrow minds who disdain everything in science which has not an immediate application. … A theoretical discovery has but the merit of its existence: it awakens hope, and that is all.
 But let it be cultivated, let it grow, and you will see what it will become.” — Louis Pasteur

-Biologists recognize that knowledge based upon experimental results and accurate observations is gained through a variety of experiences.
+Biologists recognize that knowledge based upon experimental results and accurate observations are gained through a variety of experiences.
 Thus, the role of the laboratory and field learning becomes a key component in understanding biology.
-Laboratory, field activities and inquiry provide students with opportunities to question, observe, sample, experience, and experiment with scientific phenomena in their quest for knowledge of living things.
+Laboratory, field activities, and inquiry provide students with opportunities to question, observe, sample, experience, and experiment with scientific phenomena in their quest for knowledge of living things.
 Zibma International School vaunts an intricately designed Biology Laboratory planned to meet the demands of the advancement in science and technology.
 The marble worktops are heat resistant and storage cabinets are easily accessible.
-The laboratory apparatus ranges from simple slides, test-tube, petridishes, Bunsen burners, beakers and flasks to the composite microscopes of varying powers to observe samples and organisms closely.
+The laboratory apparatus ranges from simple slides, test-tube, Petri dishes, Bunsen burners, beakers, and flasks to composite microscopes of varying powers to observe samples and organisms closely.
 They are high-powered, extremely expensive, and sensitive pieces of equipment that can make even the smallest parts of a single cell seem clear.
-All the microscopes are provided with digital eyepieces with built in 10 x cameras are a great way to preview live colour digital images directly from microscope to the computer via a USB port.
+All the microscopes are provided with digital eyepieces with built-in 10 x cameras are a great way to preview live color digital images directly from the microscope to the computer via a USB port.